Your current path:

 Tip 1: Avoid monotony

 Monotonous tasks are one thing.
-Exclusive monotony in the workplace is something else.
+Exclusively monotony in the workplace is something else.
 There are employees who like to do the same tasks over and over again.
 But most employees want variety.
-This does not mean that managers have to constantly conjure new tasks out of a hat to keep their employees happy.
+This does not mean that managers have to constantly conjure up new tasks to keep their employees happy.
 However, employers should know their employees and be able to assess how much monotony they can impose on them.
-It is the job of employers to know how their employees approach tasks.
-If someone wants to do the same task all day, then employers should make sure that they get it.
-Employees who want a lot of variety should be given that variety.
-It often helps, for example, to give employees freedom when it comes to completing tasks.
-They can then organize their tasks as they wish and avoid monotony themselves.

 Tip 2: Prevent constant availability

-E-mail, smartphones and chats mean we are always available.
-However, this creates an atmosphere of “having to be there”.
-Subconsciously, employees can feel under pressure to answer every question immediately.
-The consequence of this is that they are constantly checking their emails or cell phones.
-Pressure situations reinforce the negative perception of subjective working time.
 Clear communication rules within the company can be a good measure.
-Employers can take the pressure off their employees.
-For example, by stipulating that emails are checked every morning and then not for the rest of the day.
+Employers thus take the pressure off their employees.
+For example, by specifying that emails are checked every morning and then no longer for the rest of the day.
 Or that messages and calls on the smartphone are only permitted in an absolute emergency.

 Tip 3: Prevent online addiction through subjective working hours